<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 “Specifically, the strength was evaluated as follows:

-The NIST Framework for Improving Critical Infrastructure Cybersecurity enables organizations to support and improve cybersecurity practices based on their individual business needs, tolerance for risk and available resources. […] It supports using a set of industry standards and best practices to help manage cybersecurity risks that offer tangible benefits that include improved efficiencies.
+The NIST Framework for Improving Critical Infrastructure Cybersecurity enables organizations to support and improve cybersecurity practices based on their business needs, risk tolerance, and available resources. […] It supports using a set of industry standards and best practices to help manage cybersecurity risks that offer tangible benefits, including improved efficiencies.
 Using this Framework as a management tool will support identifying activities that are most important to critical service delivery and allow for prioritization expenditures to maximize the impact of investment.”
 (Page 6)

 The U.S. Government Accountability Office’s statement went on to say: